tintinrevient/machine-learning-for-human-vision-and-language/lab-assignment-1/README.md

 #### Question 4: Describe how the accuracy on the training and validation sets progress differently across epochs, and what this tells us about the generalisation of the model.

-Around the epoch 4, the accuracy score on the validation set reaches its maximum value 0.927 and begins to degrade and stagnate at approximately 0.925, whereas the accuracy score on the training set continues to increase until it stalls around 0.925.
+Around the epoch 4, the accuracy rate for the validation set reaches its maximum value 0.927 and begins to degrade and stagnate at approximately 0.925, whereas the accuracy rate for the training set continues to increase until it stalls around 0.925.

 It tells that the generalisation of the model is not good, as the model is over-fit for the training set and lacks the capability to predict the unknown patterns in the validation set.